r0892111/beroepsbelgWeb/supabase/functions/sync-webshop-to-stripe/README.md

    - Updates the Stripe Product name, description, and metadata
    - If price changed: Archives old price, creates new price
    - Updates webshop_data record with new Stripe IDs
+   - If no Stripe product exists, creates one automatically

+3. **On Webshop Item Deletion (DELETE)**:
+   - Deactivates the Stripe Product (sets `active: false`)
+   - Deactivates the associated Stripe Price
+   - Products are deactivated rather than deleted to preserve order history

 ## Setup Instructions